Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 any arguments.
 This isn’t what we want, since we need to be able to input into

-our function the values for which are computing a mode, and we describe in the
+our function the values for which are computing a mean, and we describe in the

 following section how we specify that our function requires that input.
 The fact